Riverscapes/RCAT/docs/Documentation/Version_2.0/index.md

 ## VBET Improvements

 Fixed bugs in VBET and improved accuracy to minimize the need for manual editing.
 Added batch scripts for VBET in the supporting tools folder.

+## Added Layer Package Generator tool

+RCAT Version 2.0 generates layer files for all inputs, intermediates and outputs and incorporates a Layer Package Generator tool to gather layers into a layer package with consistent symbology and organization.

+This addition allows users to easily review and share RCAT results.

 ## Improved toolbox linearity and project structure